andyil/s3shutil/README.rst

 Design Principles
 ~~~~~~~~~~~~~~
-* Expose a simple and intuitive String based API.
+* Expose a simple and intuitive string based API.
-* Where possible, emulate the well known shutil module API.
+* Where possible, emulate the well known `shutil <https://docs.python.org/3/library/shutil.html>`_ standard module API.
-* Use multi threading behind the scenes for performance.
+* Use multithreading behind the scenes for performance.
 * Internally use batch APIs where available (deleting objects).
 * Internally use server to server APIs where possible (copy between s3 to s3).

 Using s3shutil
 ~~~~~~~~~~~~~~
-s3shutil uses boto3 internally and we assume you have your credentials set up properly.
+s3shutil uses `botoe <https://github.com/boto/boto3>`_ internally and we assume you have your credentials set up properly.

 Using s3shutil is super easy: